10 Creepy Games Like The "Charlie Charlie" Challenge

 Fun fact: A “Tsuji-ura senbei” is a type of Japanese rice cracker that functions sort of like a fortune cookie.
 It's savory, rather than sweet, but the idea is quite similar.

 This game also goes by several names, depending on who you talk to, how old they are, and where they grew up.
 The version known as The Doors of Your Mind seems unique to Reddit, where it appeared in 2012; however, some folks remembering playing it under the name Black Door, White Door in the mid-1990s, while others recollect a version called Red Door, Yellow Door.
-No matter which version you play, though, the good news is that it’s relatively low risk compared to a lot of other games and rituals: It’s basically a form of meditation, with the goal being simply to explore the contents of your own head.
+No matter which version you play, though, it’s relatively low risk compared to a lot of other games and rituals: It’s basically a form of meditation, with the goal being simply to explore the contents of your own head.
 Visualizing the interior of your mind as a long corridor with many doors and rooms shooting off of it allows you to take your time walking through everything, potentially helping you sort out problems or maybe just allowing you to learn something about yourself.

 Be warned, though: There could be some unpleasant or downright nasty things lurking in the location you conjure up.
-It's not unheard of for threatening personages to appear and lock you in one of the rooms — and getting locked in can sometimes… complicated things.
+It's not unheard of for threatening personages to appear and lock you in one of the rooms — and getting locked in can sometimes… complicate things.
 Also know that you don't have to open every door; if you get a bad feeling from one, you might want to leave it shut.

 You’ll need a friend to help you play this one; they’ll guide you through the process, as well as help you come back to the physical world if you encounter something dangerous in the world inside your mind.